Child life at Methodist Children’s Hospital

 Facility dog program

 WAGS over Texas was established in 2017 as the first and only facility dog program in South Texas.
 Facility dogs are highly trained canines that work as members of the healthcare team to support our pediatric patients and their families.
-Hazel and Jaime’s job at Methodist Children’s Hospital is to support children in the healthcare setting by:
+Hazel’s job at Methodist Children’s Hospital is to support children in the healthcare setting by:

 - Providing distraction during painful procedures

 - Helping patients explore new coping skills in the healthcare setting

 Follow along with our working dogs on Instagram @WAGSovertexas.